tcw/xml-sax/README.md

       <d>4</d>
     </a>

-Then node-path
+Then element-path

-    "a" selects node a and its content (all of the xml)
+    "a" selects element a and its content (all of the xml)

-    "a/b" selects node b and its content
+    "a/b" selects element b and its content

-    "a/b/c" selects node c and its content
+    "a/b/c" selects element c and its content

-    "a/b/c/d" selects d nodes with content 1 and 2
+    "a/b/c/d" selects d elements with content 1 and 2

-    "c/d" selects d nodes with content 1 and 2
+    "c/d" selects d elements with content 1 and 2

-    "a/d" selects d nodes with content 3 and 4
+    "a/d" selects d elements with content 3 and 4

-    "d" selects d nodes with content 1,2,3, and 4
+    "d" selects d elements with content 1,2,3, and 4

-In other words it select the nodes matching the node path signature.
+In other words it select the elements matching the element path signature.

+There are also two convenience functions for reading xml sources:

-(-> (from-string "\<a\>hello\</a\>")
+    (-> (from-string "<a>hello</a>")
+            (pull-xml "a" :xml (fn [elem] (println elem))))

+and

+     (-> (from-resource "some-resource-on-classpath.xml")
-        (pull-xml "a" :xml (fn \[elem\] (println elem))))
+            (pull-xml "a" :xml (fn [elem] (println elem))))

 #examples